AhmedNassar7/AhmedNassar7.github.io/README.md

 </p>
 <!-- markdownlint-enable MD033 -->

 Welcome to my personal website!
 This website showcases my skills, projects, and experiences through a visually appealing, dynamic and interactive platform.
-Built with modern technologies, the site is fully responsive and provides a smooth, engaging user experience across all devices..
+Built with modern technologies, the site is fully responsive and provides a smooth, engaging user experience across all devices.

 ## 🌐 Demo